Get our newsletter delivered directly to your inbox

 I have already subscribed | Do not show this message again

-Despite a smaller request causing a five-week partial federal government shutdown that ended in January, Trump seems set on to deliver his U.S.-Mexico Border Wall.
+Despite a five-week partial government shutdown, Trump is set on to deliver his U.S.-Mexico Border Wall.

 Another budget fight approaches in the U.S. Congress Monday as President Donald Trump is set to ask for an additional US$8.6 billion to help pay for his proposed wall on the U.S-Mexico border, according to U.S. officials familiar with his proposal for the 2020 budget.

-Despite a smaller request - US$ 5.7 billion - causing a five-week partial federal government shutdown that ended in January, Trump seems set on to deliver one of his main campaign pledges.
-This might indicate a possible new standoff between the Democratic-run House of Representatives and the Republican Senate, as fiscal deadlines loom over this October.
+Despite a smaller request - US$5.7 billion - causing a five-week partial federal government shutdown that ended in January, Trump seems set on delivering one of his main campaign pledges.
+This might indicate a possible new standoff between the Democratic-run House of Representatives and the Republican Senate, as fiscal deadlines mount this October.

 The new figure is more than six times what Congress allocated for border protection in each of the past two fiscal years, and would include US$5 billion from the Department of Homeland Security budget and US$3.6 billion from the Pentagon’s military construction budget.
 It will also include another US$3.6 million in military construction funding to make up for any projects delayed by the wall, officials added.

 “President Trump hurt millions of Americans and caused widespread chaos when he recklessly shut down the government to try to get his expensive and ineffective wall,” Speaker of the House of Representatives Nancy Pelosi and Senate Minority Leader Chuck Schumer said in a joint statement on Twitter Sunday, adding that an impasse that could result in a similar government shutdown “if he tries this again.
 We hope he learned his lesson.”